unqclub/unique-program-library/README.md

 The Unique Program Library (UPL) is a collection of various Solana on-chain programs.

 It currently contains:

-* Unique Delegation Manager (UDM) program: a toolset for managing a “master-delegate” relationship between 1-to-many wallets
+- Unique Delegation Manager (UDM) program: a toolset for managing a “master-delegate” relationship between 1-to-many wallets

+- Chain Traits program: a toolset for storing NFT traits, that are currently stored off-chain, on Solana blockchain and, by doing that, provide full transparency and decentralization in NFT space.